kartverket/github-workflows/README.md

 ## run-terraform
 This workflow plans and runs terraform to deploy to Kartverket.

-The example below shows two job, one which enables us to reuse variables, and one which enables us to run terraform through the reusable workflow.
+The code extract below shows two job, one which enables us to reuse variables, and one which enables us to run terraform through the reusable workflow.
 Note that the setup-env job is required in order to pass values into the reusable workflow, since reusable workflows do not yet support environment variables.
 ```yaml
 env: